Two Haitian journalists killed in gang attack

 The main road to the south from Port-au-Prince is already under the control of one of Haiti's most powerful gangs.

-It is unclear exactly which gang targeted the journalists.
-According to local media, they may have been trying to interview one of the rival leaders.

-Écoute FM denounced the attack on "journalists exercising their profession freely" in Haiti.
+It is not immediately exactly which gang targeted the journalists, or exactly why they were targeted. Écoute FM denounced the attack on "journalists exercising their profession freely" in Haiti.
 Reporters Without Borders describes it as a "dangerous and precarious" place to work, noting a number of journalists have been killed in recent years.